IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/export-excel.md

 ## Export Multi Column Headers Grid

-It is now possible to export {ComponentName} with defined [multi-column headers](multi-column-headers.md).
-All headers will be reflected in the exported excel file as they are displayed in the {ComponentName}.
+It is now possible to export `{ComponentName}` with defined [multi-column headers](multi-column-headers.md).
+All headers will be reflected in the exported excel file as they are displayed in the `{ComponentName}`.
 If you want to exclude the defined multi-column headers from the exported data you can set the `ExporterOption` `IgnoreMultiColumnHeaders` to `true`.

 > [!NOTE]
-> The exported {ComponentName} will not be formatted as a table, since Excel tables do not support multiple row headers.
+> The exported `{ComponentName}` will not be formatted as a table, since Excel tables do not support multiple row headers.

 <code-view style="height: 800px;"
            data-demos-base-url="{environment:dvDemosBaseUrl}"